Generic selectors

 Statement

-Introduction
+1. Introduction

-actions to understand all potential modern slavery risks related to our businesses and to put steps in place aimed at ensuring that there is no slavery or human trafficking within our own businesses and supply chains.
-This statement relates to actions and activities during the financial year ended 31 December 2022.
+This statement is made pursuant to Section 54(6) of the Modern Slavery Act 2015 and sets out our actions to understand all potential modern slavery risks related to our businesses and to put controls in place aimed at ensuring that there is no slavery or human trafficking within our own businesses and supply chains.
+This statement relates to actions and activities during the financial year ended 31 December 2024.

-The Business
+2. The Business

 This statement covers the activities of the following UK entities in the Vanguard Group (“Group”):